-I've devoted this page to telling you a bit more about myself, where my story begins, and of course about my relationship and experience with the health and fitness industries.
+I've dedicated this page to telling you a bit more about myself, where my story begins, and of course about my relationship and experience with the health and fitness industries.

 The information is provided in a kind of answer-to-question format.